How to Get Certificate of Good Standing in Minnesota (2025)

 Step 1: Get the Form

-Details of The Requester: The first information you need to provide is the detail of the requester.
+Details of The Requester: The first information you need to provide is the details of the requester.
 Provide your full name, address (which can be your business address), and phone number.

 Details of Return Method: The certificate can be collected in person or by mail from Minnesota SOS.
 If you request the document in person, you can take the return in person or by mail.
 Choose which way you want it.

 Copies of the Certificate: You can request the number of copies of the certificate from SOS.
 There is a box in the form you need to check for multiple copies of this document.
 You can obtain more than one copy of the Certificate of Compliance for various purposes.
-It is recommended to get more copies of the certificate for future use.
+It is recommended that more copies of the certificate be obtained for future use.

 Fax Copy of the Certificate: You might get a Fax copy before receiving the certificate’s hard copy.
 This is one of the options available in some of the states.
 If you want to receive the fax copy of the certificate, you must provide the fax number while filing the form.

 Copies of Other Documents: If you want, you can request copies of other documents filed with the SOS.
-Other documents include the Minnesota Articles of Organization for LLCs, Articles of Incorporation, amendments, and other registered documents with the SOS.
-This is optional and you can avoid this.
-With every copy you request, you must pay a stipulated fee.
+Other documents include the Minnesota Articles of Organization for LLCs, Articles of Incorporation for corporations, LLC amendment, corporation amendment, and other registered documents with the SOS.
+This is optional, and you can avoid this.
+You must pay a stipulated fee for every copy you request.

 Step 2: Submit the Form

 You can submit the form online, by mail, or in person, whichever is available and more convenient.
 Send the form to the Minnesota Secretary of State — Business Services, Retirement Systems of Minnesota Building, 60 Empire Drive, Suite 100, St Paul, MN 55103 for offline filing.
-You can also submit the form online.
-For that, you must go to the Minnesota SOS official website and search for the appropriate form.
+You must search the Minnesota SOS official website for the appropriate form.

 Step 3: Filing Fee and Processing Time

-A filing fee must be paid to the SOS to obtain the Certificate of Good Standing.
-The amount depends on the number of copies you request.
-If you request other document copies, you might pay an additional fee for that.
+A filing fee of $50 must be paid to the SOS to obtain the Certificate of Good Standing.
+The amount might be more depending on the number of copies you request.
+If you request other document copies, you might have to pay an additional fee for that.

 Processing Time: The Certificate of Good Standing’s processing time varies from state to state.
 Also, it depends on the expedited filing as well.
 It can take a few days to a few months to obtain the Certificate of Good Standing in Minnesota.